wagtail/wagtail/docs/reference/contrib/redirects.md

 Once installed, a new menu item called "Redirects" should appear in the "Settings" menu.
 This is where you can add arbitrary redirects to your site.

-For an editor's guide to the interface, see [Managing redirects](https://guide.wagtail.org/en-latest/how-to/managing-redirects/).
+For an editor's guide to the interface, see our how-to guide: [Manage redirects](https://guide.wagtail.org/en-4.1.x/how-to-guides/manage-redirects/).

 ## Automatic redirect creation